seattletimes/diaz-pitching/src/diaz/diaz.md

 Thoughts of converting Diaz to a reliever returned a few months later when he reported to Mariners’ minor league minicamp and Dipoto watched him throw bullpen sessions, live batting practice and in a game situation.

-“It started up again because I said, ‘Are we sure that there’s enough upside here as a starter to overrule what could be a really dynamic reliever?’”
+<p class="section-bottom">“It started up again because I said, ‘Are we sure that there’s enough upside here as a starter to overrule what could be a really dynamic reliever?’”
 Dipoto said.
 “And then we started to talk about the difference that he could make on this team.
-No, we would not have assumed that it was going to happen as quickly as it did.”
+No, we would not have assumed that it was going to happen as quickly as it did.”</p>

 </main>
 <div class="section photo">